OpenEvalProject/evals/manuscripts/elife-74921/v1/manuscript.md

 The weighted rich-club coefficient definition was adapted to be computed as a function of scores (see Methods for additional details).
 This allowed us to investigate how the fraction of the highest weighted connections outside modules was distributed by neurons with different scores (Figure 6c).
 Figure 6d shows an increase in the rich-club coefficient as the score number increases.
 This result indicates a tendency for stronger connections between neurons with higher scores, more than ‘by chance,’ outside modules.
 The values for neurons with a score of 4 and 1 were deemed significant (p<0.05) for most of the DIV, indicating the difference between these two groups of neurons.

-Furthermore, we computed the participation coefficient (Pc) for neurons with different scores.
-Similarly to the results for the rich-club coefficient, the median Pc results were higher for neurons with higher scores (Figure 6f).
+Furthermore, we computed the participation coefficient ($P_{c}$) for neurons with different scores.
+Similarly to the results for the rich-club coefficient, the median $P_{c}$ results were higher for neurons with higher scores (Figure 6f).
 Neurons with a score of 4 and 1 presented results deemed significant (p<0.05) since 9 DIV.
 It also suggests a difference between them.
-Using the definition of Pc , given by Guimerà and Nunes Amaral, 2005, neurons with a score of 4 seem to have a connector role, once they have many connections with most of the other modules (median Pc>0.3).
-While neurons with a score of 1 have a more peripheral role, having more connections within their module (median Pc< 0.3).
+Using the definition of $P_{c}$ , given by Guimerà and Nunes Amaral, 2005, neurons with a score of 4 seem to have a connector role, once they have many connections with most of the other modules (median $P_{c}$>0.3).
+While neurons with a score of 1 have a more peripheral role, having more connections within their module (median $P_{c}$< 0.3).
 Whereas neurons with a score of 3 and 2 are in the middle.

 Regarding specific characteristics that could influence neuron score, we found evidence of a relationship between firing rate and score.
 Figure 6e shows that the higher the neuron score, the higher the median firing rate over all DIV.
 In general, after 12 DIV, the firing rate of neurons with a score of 4 and 3 was significantly higher than neurons with a score of 1 (p<0.05), and in some periods, (18, 21, 27, 30, and 33 DIV) the firing rate of neurons with a score of 4 was higher than neurons with a score of 2.
 Collectively, these findings suggest the behavior and dynamics of individual neurons, and neuronal assemblies, drive the emergence of complex effective network topologies.
 Overall, a small-world architecture composed of modules with most likely few and nearby neurons, which are integrated by more topologically important neurons with a high firing rate.